 We investigated the effect of non-uniformity of activity and connection strength on the evolution of network structure under adaptive rewiring.
 The adaptive rewiring was driven by synchronization in coupled logistic maps.
 The turbulence and coupling parameters of coupled logistic maps govern their synchronization behavior.
 It has amply been shown repeatedly that networks evolve to brain-like structure when these parameters were fixed to uniform values.
-We replicated this behavior for our baseline parameter setting. studied how non-uniform parametrization reflects in network structure and whether adaptive rewiring algorithm is robust to these perturbations.
-To this aim, a minority subset of network units had either the turbulence parameter reduced (UT) or increased (OT), or the connectivity reduced (UC) or increased.
+We replicated this behavior for our baseline parameter setting.
+Additionally, we studied how non-uniform parametrization reflects in network structure and whether adaptive rewiring algorithm is robust to these perturbations.
+To this aim, a minority subset of network units had either the turbulence parameter reduced (UT) or increased (OT), or the connectivity reduced (UC) or increased (OC).
 In all these conditions, adaptive rewiring evolves random networks into small-world structures with well-clustered modules and rich clubs.
 This evolution yields remarkable increase, as much as 4-fold, in clustering coefficient, network modularity, and small-worldness at the cost of a small (i.e., less than 15%) increase in average path length.
 Moreover, the models form rich clubs as large as 25-50% of network size.
 The evolution taking place in our models were in accordance with previous adaptive rewiring studies.
 Adaptive rewiring, therefore is robust against symmetry-breaking perturbations of system parameters

 Despite this overall consistency, we observed considerable variability among models, both in their evolution and the final states of structural and functional connectivity.
 These variations are partly due to the family-specific parameterization of models, partly to the random initialization of the models.
 We quantified the within- and between-family contrasts, and defined a measure of family differentiation, in order to score, on average, how well models belonging to one family distinguish from others.

 We found that the baseline family and families with increased coupling strengths or decreased turbulence parameter (respectively, BL, OC, and UT) differentiate themselves most from other families, both in anatomical and functional connectivities.
-The differentiation score is for the anatomical connectivity of the OC family.
+The differentiation score is highest for the anatomical connectivity of the OC family.
 Moreover, we observe rather high resemblance between OC and UT for both anatomical and functional connectivities.
-Based on HHG test, there is strong evidence (p = 0.02) for distributional dependence between anatomical networks of OC and UT.
+Based on the HHG test, there is strong evidence (p = 0.02) for distributional dependence between anatomical networks of OC and UT.
 This means that elevated coupling strength and reduced turbulence have similar effect on the structure and activations of logistic maps.